-This project is to review existing units of competency and develop new units to support the recovered paper and cardboard processing sector.
-It includes processes for pulp de-inking and bleaching for high and medium grade paper products.
+This project is to review existing units of competency and develop new units to support the recovered paper and cardboard processing sector, including for processes around pulp deinking and bleaching for high- and medium-grade paper products.

-New units will be developed at Australian Qualifications Framework (AQF) levels 3 and 4 in pulping operations to address requirements for current recycling and de-inking recovered paper processes.
+New units will be developed at AQF levels 3 and 4 in pulping operations to address requirements for current recycling and de-inking recovered paper processes.

-Project 1: Automated processes in converted paper manufacturing

-This project is to review and develop new units of competency for current operating processes and technologies in paper bag, paper stationery and sanitary paper product manufacturing.

-No projects will be set as priorities until the 2019 industry-wide workshop is undertaken and further actions or research is established.

-No projects yet identified.
+2020-2021 Project 1: Automated processes in converted paper manufacturing This project is to review and develop new units of competency for current operating processes and technologies in paper bag, paper stationery and sanitary paper product manufacturing.
+2021-2022 No projects will be set as priorities until the 2019 industry-wide workshop is undertaken and further actions or research is established.
+2022-2023 No projects yet identified.